 The Combined Authority's experience (and that of his predecessors the ITA) was to allow public question time.
 It is however difficult to "pick and choose" to which Committees this applies to, although we have drawn a line at scrutiny i.e. to not allow questions in that forum.
-The policy and consequential changes to the constitution does need some thought as to its applicability and how such questions will be
+The policy and consequential changes to the constitution does need some thought as to its applicability and how such questions will be dealt with particularly if some members will be dialling into the meeting. --- --

-4. Membership requirements for the Audit and Governance Committee.
+4. Membership requirements for the Audit and Governance Committee.Issue